p-gen/ptylie/README.rst

 :``\s[n]``:
     sets an interval of *n* ms between each of the next characters to inject.

+    When not set or set to a value less than 1/20s, the interval is 1/20s.
 :``\S[n]``:
     sleeps once for *n* ms.
 :``\u[h]``: